A continuous walk along this famous pilgrim's path from Le Puy to Conques with your baggage transported for you.

 - Walk with just a day pack, your bags are transported for you.

 Stop for a moment to consider that buron stone hut on the Aubrac plateau, or the ancient bridge over the Allier River.
 How many feet have passed this way through the centuries on their way to Santiago de Compostela?
-We follow in the pilgrims’ footsteps between Le Puy and Conques, through summer pastures, forests of oak, beech and chestnut, between villages with bread ovens and ancient horse shoeing stocks.
+We follow in the pilgrims’ footsteps between Le Puy and Conques, through summer pastures, forests of oak, beech and chestnut, between villages with bread ovens and ancient oxen shoeing stocks.
 On the way we hear tales of the Beast of Gevaudan, brigands, the hostelries feeding the pilgrim masses, convoluted thefts of relics and countless miracles.

 Moving on most days, we stay in small simple hotels.
 Our bags are transported separately leaving us to carry just our day packs.
 Daily distances are usually between 10 and 12 miles, with some days being a little longer.
 If you want to take a day off from walking and travel by road between centres that is easily arranged.
 Our Holiday Information Sheet has more details.